 Everyone wants to look their best in their wedding photographs.
-And by "everyone", we're usually talking about the bride, because let's face it, women are way more obsessed with looking fantastic in photos than their male counterparts.
-Then there's also the fact that you are probably not going to spend much more on another day in your life, so you probably want to look your best during it, right?
+There’s the fact that you are probably not going to spend much more on another day in your life, so you probably want to look your best during it, right?
 The following are a few tips on how to look your best during your wedding.
 Of course, there are many more, but these are some that we have found incredibly useful while shooting.

 - Get an engagement session.
 An engagement session is fantastic for a number of reasons.
 Take a look at our article about them here.
 They create an environment of comfort with your photographer that very much prepares you for working with them on the big day.